-Letting go of the past has really helped me recover from feeling down.
-I’ve had a bad childhood and has caused some PTSD but I’ve learned that the past has made me who I am and looking towards the future and practicing Self Care are very important.
+Letting go of the past has helped me recover from feeling down.
+I had a bad childhood, and that caused some PTSD, but I’ve learned that the past has made me who I am, and looking towards the future and practicing Self Care is very important.

 Watch a Funny Movie or Video

-I love watching comedies or funny movies on TV or Netflix or even a video on YouTube.
-There are thousands of funny videos online that can really help when you’re feeling down.
+I love watching comedies or funny movies on TV or Netflix and even a video on YouTube.
+There are thousands of funny videos online that can help when you’re feeling down.

-Crying isn’t fun but can help release many negative emotions.
+Crying isn’t fun but can help release any negative emotions.
 Find a quiet place in your home if you don’t want to cry in front of anyone.
-Crying can help release pain and you’ll feel better afterwards.
+Crying can help release pain, and you’ll feel better afterward.

 Look at Old Pictures